OpenTechStrategies/streetcrm/README.md

 #### Later usage
 1. Sarah looks at a list of conference participants.
 2. Sarah finds the emails of all conference participants so she can send them a follow-up.
-TBD: does she send the email from Swoptact?
+TBD: does she send the email from SWOPtact?
 3. Sarah realizes the conference name has a typo, so she changes it.
 4. Sarah reports on one person's attendance at events and conferences over time.